yufeizhao/yufeizhao.github.io/gtac/index.md

 - Edit your proposed Wikipedia page.
 - Revise your initial Piazza post with a summary of your changes.
+- Mention in your Piazza summary what resources you have found useful / drawn from for this assignment (this should be more than lectures / GTAC book)
 - Also add a link to the current frozen page (View history) immediately after your edit

 ### Stage III - comments (due Sat Dec 4)